 - 1 package (1-3/4 ounces) powdered fruit pectin

 - 3-1/4 cups sugar

-- Discard pepper mixture from cheesecloth or save for another use; place liquid in a large saucepan.
-Stir in the vinegars, lemon juice, pectin and reserved pepper mixture.
+- Discard pepper pulp puree from cheesecloth or save for another use; place liquid in a large saucepan.
+Stir in vinegars, lemon juice, pectin and reserved pepper mixture.
 Bring to a full rolling boil over high heat, stirring constantly.
 Stir in sugar; return to a full rolling boil.
-Boil for 1 minute, stirring constantly.
+Boil and stir 1 minute.